 This is why we recommend being represented by a lawyer who has experience handling these types of cases and knows how to calculate the true value of a truck accident claim.
 There are no upfront fees for our legal services.
 Get started with a free consultation today.

-The FMCSA oversees truck drivers’ hours, vehicle maintenance, drug and alcohol use and the transport of hazardous materials while the Arizona Department of Transportation oversees commercial trucking within the state.
-Both work together to ensure certain safety standards are being met across the trucking industry.
+The FMCSA oversees truck drivers’ hours, vehicle maintenance, drug and alcohol use, and the transport of hazardous materials.
+The National Highway Traffic Safety Administration (NHTSA) and the Arizona Department of Transportation work alongside the FMCSA to ensure commercial trucking safety standards are met at the federal and state levels.

 Statewide, the overall width of a commercial vehicle cannot be more than eight feet and six inches.
 The standard height of a truck cannot be more than 14 feet on interstates and 13 feet and six inches on secondary roads.
 The length also cannot be more than 65 feet.
 Anything over that limit requires a permit.